Reading: Overview

 Reading is generally an individual activity, done silently, although on occasion a person reads out loud for other listeners, or reads aloud for one's own use (e.g., for better comprehension).
 Before the reintroduction of separated text (spaces between words) in the late Middle Ages, the ability to read silently was considered rather remarkable.

 Major predictors of an individual's ability to read both alphabetic and non-alphabetic scripts are oral language skills, phonological awareness, rapid automatized naming and verbal IQ.

-As a leisure activity, children and adults read because it is enjoyable and interesting.
+As a leisure activity, children and adults read for enjoyment and interest.
 In the US, it was reported in 2022 that less than half of adults reported reading a book in the past 12 months.
-Furthermore, only 38 percent reported reading fiction or short stories, a rate that has fallen a worrisome 17 percent over the past ten years.
+Furthermore, only 38 percent reported reading fiction or short stories, a rate that has fallen 17 percent over the past ten years.
 About 5% read more than 50 books per year.
 Americans read more if they: have more education, read fluently and easily, are female, live in cities, and have higher socioeconomic status.
 Children become better readers when they know more about the world in general, and when they perceive reading as fun rather than as a chore to be performed.

-Reading vs. literacy

-Reading is an essential part of literacy, yet from a historical perspective literacy is about having the ability to both read and write.

-Since the 1990s, some organizations have defined literacy in a wide variety of ways that may go beyond the traditional ability to read and write.
-The following are some examples: